Welcome to today's edition of the Rush 24-7 podcast.

 Folks, it's the most amazing thing.

-I go to all these hurricane blogs with these hurricanes, and they're desperate.
+I go to all these hurricane blogs, these hurricane, and they're desperate.

-They'll they'll point out, oh, we're watching a system 200 miles north of Puerto Rico, upper level sheer should be decreasing.
+They'll point out, oh, we're watching a system 200 miles north of Puerto Rico, upper level shear should be decreasing.

 This system could provoke interests on the eastern coast of the United States to take precautions.